w-o-o/HttpPubSub/draft-xie-bidirectional-messaging-latest.md

   +---------------------------+  +--------------------->|    CDN   |
                                                         +----------+
 ~~~
-Figure: Client opens multiple RStreams and an HTTP/2 stream within one HTTP/2
+{: #fig-multiplex title="Client opens multiple RStreams and an HTTP/2 stream
-connection.
+within one HTTP/2 connection."}

 ## States of RStream and XStream